ykim18mica/mica-gd220/lectures/proj-lyrics-template-walkthrough.md

 # Project 1 Template Walkthrough

 For the Lyrical Mapping project, you will build upon a CSS template provided. **Do not start from scratch.
-Use the template folder provided.** This template includes the support for responsive design and a few helpful classes to convert photoshop mockup to HTML/CSS codes.
+Use the template folder and files provided.** This template includes many helpful classes to convert photoshop mockup to HTML/CSS codes.

 ## Overview
 Download [HTML/CSS template project folder](../../files/proj1-template.zip) and unzip to your prefered location.
 The `p1-template` folder will be created.
 Change the folder name to your name as in `john-doe`.
 Do not have spaces in folder name and file names.